awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/init.md

 # init<a name="init"></a>

 **Note**
  This version of the EB CLI and its documentation have been replaced with version 3 \(in this section, EB CLI 3 represents version 3 and later of the EB CLI\)\.
-For information on the new version, see \.
+For information on the new version, see [The Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3.md)\.

 ## Description<a name="initdescription"></a>

 Sets various default values for AWS Elastic Beanstalk environments created with eb, including your AWS credentials and region\.
 The values you set with `init` apply only to the current directory and repository\.
-You can override some defaults with operation options \(for example, use `-e` or `--environment-name` to target `` to a specific environment\)\.
+You can override some defaults with operation options \(for example, use `-e` or `--environment-name` to target `[branch](branch.md)` to a specific environment\)\.

 **Note**
 Until you run the `init` command, the current running environment is unchanged\.
 Each time you run the `init` command, new settings get appended to the `config` file\.